goddanao/php-czmq-legacy/README.md

 ----------------

 ## Build
 Install the required libraries, clone this repo and do a standard make/make install.
+The installer puts czmq.ini config file in ```/etc/php5/mods-available```, modify your php.ini to include "extension=czmq.so" or make a symbolic link in ```/etc/php5/cli/conf.d/20-czmq.ini``` or ```/etc/php5/apache2/conf.d/20-czmq.ini``` for default loading in cli and in apache.

-###Requirements
+Otherwise use docker!
+There is a docker config for building the test enviroment.

-To build php-czmq you need to install these libraries:
+### Required Libraries

 ```
 # libsodium
 git clone --branch 1.0.2 https://github.com/jedisct1/libsodium.git ./libsodium